-While The Silo is probably the most popular or famous restaurant (its Haystack sandwich was featured on the Travel Channel’s “Man vs. Food”) in town, you can click the following link to learn about five other restaurants not to miss in Lewiston.
+While The Silo is probably the most popular or famous restaurant in town because its Haystack sandwich was featured on the Travel Channel’s “Man vs. Food,” I think there are some better options (you can click the following link to learn about five other restaurants not to miss in Lewiston).
 One eatery that just missed the list, and deserves an honorable mention, is the Water Street Landing with its fantastic deck overlooking the Niagara River.
 Lewiston is so proud of their culinary prowess that they love to sing about it.
 Don’t miss the video below to see what I mean.

 In addition to many outstanding fine dining options, Lewiston also has a plethora of casual dining choices as well:

 - Orange Cat Coffee for very unique coffee-infused blends

 - The Village Bake Shoppe for a “mile high” apple pie (seriously one of the best apple pies I’ve ever had)

 - To a childhood favorite, Hibbard’s Frozen Custard